Fast and Accurate Graph Learning for Huge Data via Minipatch Ensembles: Empirical Studies

 \subsection{Large-Scale Comparative Studies}

-In this section, we consider the problem of estimating the structure of large-scale Gaussian graphical models with the number of nodes ranging from thousands to tens-of-thousands, similar to the experiments in \citet{hsieh2014quic}.
+In this section, we consider the problem of estimating the structure of large-scale Gaussian graphical models with the number of nodes ranging from thousands to tens-of-thousands, similar to the experiments in \cite{hsieh2014quic}.
 Problems of such scale are often encountered in neuroscience and genomics, among many others.
-To save computational resources, we only include the most accurate and/or the fastest competitors from Section 3.2 for the large-scale comparisons.
-In addition, following similar practices in \citet{hsieh2014quic}, we stop any method whose runtime exceeds 8 hours.
-The same data-driven hyperparameter tuning schemes as in Sec.
-3.2 are used for these methods.
+To save computational resources, we only include the most accurate and/or the fastest competitors from Sec~\ref{sec:mpgraph-empirical-small} for these large-scale comparisons.
+In addition, following similar practices in \cite{hsieh2014quic}, we stop any method whose runtime exceeds 8 hours.
+The same data-driven hyperparameter tuning schemes as in Sec.~\ref{sec:mpgraph-empirical-small} are used for these methods.
+The default minipatch size (i.e. $m/M=5\%$ and $m/n=0.8$) and settings (i.e. $\pi_{\text{thr}}=0.5$ and $K=1000$) are used for MPGraph in this section.
+Additionally, parallelism is enabled for all methods whose software implementations include this functionality.

 The experimental results are summarized in Table~\ref{tab:largescale}.
 We see that our MPGraph method consistently obtains the highest edge selection accuracy across all scenarios, often leading the next best performing method by a large margin.
-At the same time, our MPGraph is computationally the fastest across the board, and it is extensively faster than the state-of-the-art competitors for huge graph selection problems, as shown in the chain graph with $M=5000$ and $M=10000$ scenarios.
+Taking a closer look, we see that one big advantage of MPGraph is that it consistently selects considerably fewer false edges (as indicated by its higher precision) than the competing methods while still identifying most of the true edges (as indicated by its decent TPR).
+This can have a big impact in many real-world applications.
+For instance, having fewer false edges in the estimated graph in genomics research means huge savings in time and resources that would otherwise be spent on investigating false relationships between genes.
+At the same time, our MPGraph is computationally the fastest across the board, and it is extensively faster than the state-of-the-art competitors for huge graph selection problems, taking less than 30 minutes for estimating a graph with $M=20000$ nodes.